 Their suspended larders were not hung there just for the taking.
 The wasp’s nests are protected by the insects that built them.
-The surfaces of these nurseries are in motion all day long – covered in venomous spines, crawling with wasps that shock anything that touches them.
+The surfaces of these nurseries are in motion all day long – covered in venomous stings, crawling with wasps that shock anything that touches them.
 Those stings have wings.
 The wasps are on constant alert – ready to rise as a swarm and deliver their painful defense in mid air.

 The aggressive wasps have forced the sedentary creatures of the forest into hiding.
 They have taught all the other animals around them to jump at any surprise brush with any kind of insect.
 Passing monkeys or iguanas flinch just at the thought of an unbidden stinger alighting from above.
 Those denizens of the deep woods react to a buzzing over their head without thinking – an automatic, conditioned alarm response.
 They spin around searching wide-eyed until they have identify an innocent black and yellow beetle, or passing fly – then their panic subsides.

 The wasps are largely successful in defending their paper work.
 Their warning coloration and hostile disposition deter inquisitive coaties or toucans across a wide radius around the nest.
 But the wasps have been hanging those hives in plain sight for many millions of years now.
 There has been time for some predators to develop successful strategies for raids on the forest’s hanging pantries.